emmercm/igir/docs/rom-patching.md

 Games and their ROMs are protected under copyrights, so patches are used in order to not share copyrighted code online.
 A person needs the original ROM file plus a patch file in order to get the resulting patched ROM that will be played with an emulator.

+## Specifying patch files

+Patch files can be specified with the `--patch` option.
+See the [file scanning docs](file-scanning.md) for more information.

 ## Patch types

 There are many, _many_ patch types that ROM hackers use to distribute their changes on the internet ([xkcd "Standards"](https://xkcd.com/927/)).
 Typically, a patch will only be distributed in one format, so gamers are entirely at the mercy of the ROM hacker's choice.